scottleechua/scottleechua.github.io/_games/workshops.md

 All photos courtesy of Ailin Chin.
 </div>

+Since then, I've run this workshop for corporate clients, game developers, and university students.
+If you'd like me to run this workshop for you, please [reach out](mailto:scottleechua@gmail.com)!

 #### Praise for the workshop
 -  *Class exceeded my expectations!
 Speaker was engaging and interacted well with everyone.
 Gave tips and guides so we can read more and design our own escape rooms.
 Thumbs up!* -- Erina N.F.
 - *I really appreciate how consistently engaging it was, as it wasn't just a lecture but also had activities for us to design our own escape room in real time.* -- Dianne A.